-The way you teach kids to read is one of the most important decisions you will make.
+The best way you teach kids to read is one of the most important decisions you will make.
 Teaching your child to read is an investment in their future, and it may be the only way for them to reach their full potential.
 Here are some tips on how to teach kids to read.

 Best Way to Teach Kids to Read